 This plant is a perennial, and seldom gets more than 4’ tall.
 Flower heads are smaller (3/4”) and more cylindrical than most Cirsium sp., and are in clusters at the end of the branches.
 The stem is relatively spineless and hairless.
 Leaves are clasping, deeply lobed and spiny at the lobes, mostly smooth on the dorsal surface, but downy on the ventral side.

 This plant is a good nectar source for insects.
 The seeds provide food for American and Lesser Golfinches and other birds, and the pappus is often used to line nests.
-Painted Ladies and Small Engrailed Moths (Ectropis crepuscularia), among others, use this plant as a larval host.
+Painted Lady (Vanessa cardui) and American Lady (Vanessa virginiensis) butterflies, and Small Engrailed Moths (Ectropis crepuscularia), among others, use this plant as a larval host.

 It is found in disturbed ground in every county in our region.